Activity note: Hotel check-in from 4:00 p.m.

 Dinner: At one of Chattanooga's favorite restaurants, we’ll have a plated and served meal with beverage choices of coffee, tea, water; other beverages available for purchase.
 Share favorite experiences with new Road Scholar friends during our farewell dinner.

 Evening: At leisure.
 Prepare for check-out and departure after our closing session in the morning.

 Breakfast: Hotel buffet.

 Morning: We’ll be joined by a guest speaker from the Challenger STEM Learning Center who will tell us about its work and educational mission of introducing students to real-world applications.
 The space shuttle “Challenger” exploded after take-off from the Kennedy Space Center on January 28, 1986.
 Challenger Learning Centers were developed as a memorial to the seven astronauts who died and to the goal of educating students in STEM: science, technology, engineering, and math.
 There are now 45 around the world.
 The first integrated into a university was on the campus of the University of Tennessee at Chattanooga.
 We’ll also have time for Q&A. The lecture session will end at approximately 9:15 a.m.
 This concludes our program.
+If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
-Please join our Facebook page and share photos of your program.
-Visit us at www.facebook.com/rsadventures.
+Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!